BolunHan/AE6106/assignment_3/assignment_3.md

 - Besides the correlation of the features are strong, under-fitting issue is not that big.
 - The result is so far the best.

-### 4. Optional: Augmentation
+## 4.c

+The Best model in 4.a only provide 71.5% accuracy (even with farther turning at 4.b, the accuracy is only 72.5%), giving a very marginal effect.
+This is not enough for any investment strategy / decision.

+Some possible solutions:
+- more complex model: this highly non-linear task requires more sophisticated model.
+- add more features / observations: which bring more information into the model.
+- sub set: divide the task into different group,
+    - say high market_cap stock group and low market_cap group
+    - or using other criteria
+    - build model on each group to improve performance
+    - this is basically to trade generalization capacity to a better fit.
+- augmentation: a stable and consistent factor model should be resilient to some level of noise, data augmentation is advised for a better modeling (prediction) performance

+# Appendices - 0

-As we demonstrated above in the previous section, the random forest is severely over-fitting.
+As we mentioned above in the previous section, the random forest is severely over-fitting.
 A simple augmentation is implemented to address this issue.

+This section is previously designed to boost model generalization ability, but require a little too much of computing power (than what my laptop currently has).
+We remove it from 4.b and placed at our appendix for your info.

 ```R